werner-strijewski/SpringBootBugTracker/README.md

 # Spring Boot Bug Tracker
-Usoing Spring Boot to create a Bug Tracker app.
+Using Spring Boot to create a Bug Tracker app.